Thaddeus Rowan, as depicted by Douglas Wheatley in Fire & Blood.

 Lord Thaddeus supported Queen Rhaenyra Targaryen during the Dance of the Dragons.
 He led one of the armies that marched against Lord Ormund Hightower's host in the Reach in 129 AC.
 The armies fought one another during the Battle of the Honeywine, during which Thaddeus and the other blacks seemed to be victorious, until the arrival of Prince Daeron Targaryen on his dragon Tessarion turned the battle for the Hightowers and the other greens.
 Thaddeus retreated north with the remnants of his host.

-After Peake resigned as Hand in 134 AC, Thaddeus was named to the position.
-However, Thaddeus, though well-liked, was not feared by the realm, and it was soon rumored that the wife of Prince Viserys II and her three brothers were in charge of the kingdom.
-In 135 AC Lord Thaddeus, accused of treason and being involved in a plot with the Rogare family, was tortured for information and stripped of his position of Hand.
+After Unwin resigned as Hand in 134 AC, Thaddeus was named to the position.
+However, Thaddeus, though well-liked, was not feared by the realm, and it was soon rumored that Lady Larra Rogare, the wife of Prince Viserys Targaryen, and her three brothers were in charge of the kingdom during the Lysene Spring.
+In 135 AC Lord Thaddeus, accused of treason and being involved in a plot with House Rogare, was tortured for information and stripped of his position of Hand.
 On day twelve of the secret siege, Lord Thaddeus was brought before the king and prince.
 Thaddeus face was so bruised and swollen he was near unrecognizable, his speech so slurred he was thought drunk but it was because all his teeth had been knocked out of his mouth.
 He falsely confessed to King Aegon and Prince Viserys in his involvement in the plot.
 It was soon clear to Viserys though that Lord Thaddeus had been broken by his experience and simply responded affirmatively when accused of anything, a point that was exemplified when the court fool Mushroom asked him if he poisoned King Viserys I, to which Thaddeus said he had.